 - Locate the breaker identified “AC” and ensure it’s in the “on” spot.
-If it’s tripped, the lever will be in the middle of the panel or “off” position.
+If it’s tripped, the lever will be in the "off" position.

 - Steadily transfer the switch back to the “on” position.
 If it instantaneously flips again, don’t reset it and get in touch with us at 714-855-1717.
 A breaker that keeps flipping may indicate your residence has an electrical issue.

 If your thermostat isn’t giving a sign to your AC to run, it won’t switch on.

 The key step is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioning may not start running.
 You may also have heated air blowing from vents because the heater is on instead.

 If you’re using a digital thermostat: